vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 updatedAt: 1619474400
 blog: true
 author: davidabram
-abstract: "It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
-We have prepared some exercises to help out the beginner devs to solidify their understanding of map, filter, reduce, and other useful array methods.
+abstract: "It's really hard to test your programming knowledge after you have completed a tutorial or a lecture.
+We have prepared some exercises to help out beginner devs to solidify their understanding of Map, Filter, Reduce, and other useful array methods.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution."

 ---

-It's really hard to test your programming knowledge after you have completed a tutorial or some lecture.
-We have prepared some exercises to help out the beginner devs to solidify their understanding of **map, filter, reduce**, and other useful array methods.
+It's really hard to test your programming knowledge after you have completed a tutorial or a lecture.
+We have prepared some exercises to help out beginner devs to solidify their understanding of **Map, Filter, Reduce**, and other useful array methods.
 Every exercise has a brief description of the problem, starting code, links to relevant MDN docs, and expected results.
 Try to solve the problems without taking a peek at the solution.

-If you need some additional help, you can check out our [Arrays video](https://youtu.be/pkRW2RJ2LzQ) from **#lockdown learning** series in which we discuss **map, filter and reduce** or contact the author of the article directly.
+If you need some additional help, you can check out our [Arrays video](https://youtu.be/pkRW2RJ2LzQ) from **#lockdown learning** series in which we discuss **Map, Filter and Reduce** or contact the author of the article directly.

 <br />
 <hr />